nouaim/CNN_Classifer/README.md

 #### 3.2.
 Transfer learning

 Instead of data augmentation, a common and highly effective approach to deep learning on small image datasets is to use a pre-trained network.
 A pre-trained network is a saved network that was previously trained on a large dataset.
-The idea is to feed the weights of this pre-trained model to our neural network, this will end up making us achieve higher accuracy.
+The idea is to feed the weights of this pre-trained model to our neural network, this will end up achieving higher accuracy.

 ### 4. Ressources
 #### 4.1.
 On the Cloud